AndyQ/NFCPassportReader/readme.md

 This package handles reading an NFC Enabled passport using iOS 13 CoreNFC APIS

+THIS IS AN IN-PROGRESS BRANCH AND NOT EVEN REMOTELY SUPPORTED!
+IT MAY CRASH OR JUST NOT WORK!

 Supported features:
 * Basic Access Control (BAC)